hameerabbasi/sparse-ndarray-protocols/README.rst

 It must implement ``__setitem__`` such that if ``__setitem__`` can only be called in succession with C-ordered indices of blocks.
 It must also follow block matrix conventions.
 This is a super-format of LIL.

+Potential Uses
+""""""""""""""

+This format can be used to construct block sparse arrays more efficiently than BDOK where we know that we are iterating in order.

 DIA
 ^^^